Polyfable

 Now that we have a basic understanding of Blender textures, let's explore the different locations where these textures are stored:

-External File Paths
+1. External File Paths

 If you have imported textures created or downloaded from external sources, the file paths of these textures will be determined by where you have saved them on your computer.
 It's essential to remember the location where you have stored these textures for easy access.

-By default, Blender will store the file path of externally imported textures within the Blender project file itself.
 However, if you move or delete the original texture files, Blender will not be able to locate them.
 In such cases, you will need to manually update the file paths in Blender to point to the new location of the textures.

 You can make these paths relative to the folders location on the computer to minimize the problem of your data becoming lost.

-Internal Files (Packed)
+1. Internal Files (Packed)

 Packed files are similar to relative files.
 Except that they do not exist outside of the blender file.
 Instead they are stored directly in the blender file within the image folder.
 (This can only be exposed when linking/appending or via the blender file outliner mode.